Lee A. Fleisher, MD

 Senior Fellow, Leonard Davis Institute of Health Economics, University of Pennsylvania

-Lee A. Fleisher, MD, is the Robert D. Dripps Professor and Chair of Anesthesiology and Critical Care and Professor of Medicine at the University of Pennsylvania Perelman School of Medicine, from which he received the 2016 Lindback Award for Distinguished Teaching.
+Lee A. Fleisher, MD, is Professor of Medicine at the University of Pennsylvania Perelman School of Medicine, from which he received the 2016 Lindback Award for Distinguished Teaching.
 He received his medical degree from the State University of New York at Stony Brook, from which he received the Distinguished Alumni Award in 2011.
 He is a member of the Medical Advisory Panel for the Technology Evaluation Center of the Blue Cross/Blue Shield Association and the Task Force on Practice Guidelines for the American College of Cardiology/American Heart Association.
 In 2007, he was elected to membership of the National Academy of Medicine (formerly Institute of Medicine) of the National Academy of Sciences.